After denial, comes anger AGAIN…

 I miss the relationships and conversations I have every day and I miss my friends.
 I’m lucky enough to love what I do and the people I work with.
 Having such a strong connection to what you do every day is so important to me and not being a part of it for over 2 weeks is taking its toll on my mental well being.
 Work is a big part of who I am.
 I’ve missed speaking at a conference this week and it hurts.

 The steroids have changed our little boy in multiple ways.
 Rich and I are basically Bilbo’s personal chefs.
 From 6am when he wakes until he goes to bed he is HUNGARY.
 Today shopping he was hungry after 45mins.
 He can eat 6-8 small meals a day at the moment.
 He’s mostly interested in savoury food.
 He’s still loving eggs, stuff with cheese, he enjoyed putting his finger in the marmite like jam today.

-His energy is mostly positive, we can handle it by taking walks, trips to the park.
-We even managed to make it into town for remembrance day on Sunday.
+His energy is mostly positive, we can handle it by taking walks.

 What is hard, is he has a short attention span, things he’d happily do for hours like making Dino land, or playing with his much loved lego just doesn’t work now.
 And then he can also be mean.
 He can kick out, or punch you.
 He can say mean things.
 I know it isn’t him, I know it isn’t our Bilbo it is cancer Bilbo.
 Nevertheless it sucks, it hurts and it is a constant reminder that this is our shitty cancer path.

 SOOOOO many things are keeping us sane.
 We are loving the messages that have continued to arrive for Bilbo’s wall of love.
 A couple of examples below that have really made us smile.

 Seeing Harrison smiling again, the introduction of the kitchen to our living room was a stroke of genius ( Rich and Mum – thank you)